MicrosoftDocs/azure-docs/articles/azure-functions/functions-versions.md

 ### Breaking changes between 2.x and 3.x

-The following are the language-specific changes to be aware of before upgrading a 2.x app to 3.x.
+The following are the language-specific changes to be aware of before upgrading a 2.x app to 3.x (you can choose the programming language at the top of the page)

 ::: zone pivot="programming-language-csharp"
 The main differences between versions when running .NET class library functions is the .NET Core runtime.
 Functions version 2.x is designed to run on .NET Core 2.2 and version 3.x is designed to run on .NET Core 3.1.